Types of gender identity

-Just some of the terms a young person or child might use to describe their gender identity are:
+Some of the terms a young person or child might use to describe their gender identity include:

-- Trans or transgender: this is when someone feels their gender is different from the gender they were assigned at birth.
+- Trans or transgender: this is when someone feels their gender is different from, or doesn't sit comfortably with, the sex they were registered at birth.

-- Cisgender: this is when someone’s gender identity is the same as the gender they were assigned at birth.
+- Cisgender: this is when someone's gender identity is the same as the sex they were registered at birth.

 How to support a child